JehoOgbo/monty/README.md

 This directory contains an interpreter for monty bytecode using the concepts of stacks and queues as well as doubly linked lists.
-Which is a project work done by Jehoshaphat and Peter (JP).
+Which is a project work done by Jehoshaphat and Peter.